Pinterest Pixel

 How Excel Handles and Processes Dates

-Excel has a peculiar way of dealing with dates; it stores them as serial numbers.
+Excel stores dates as serial numbers.
 January 1, 1900, is considered day 1, and every day after that is one more than the previous.
-This unique method is why operating on dates requires some behind-the-scenes magic.

-Here’s a jaw-dropping fact: Did you know January 1, 2009, is serial number 39814 in Excel’s eyes?
+Did you know January 1, 2009, is serial number 39814 in Excel’s eyes?
 It’s a lot of days after January 1, 1900!
-Now that you have an idea of this system, let’s use it to add or subtract six months with finesse.
+Now that you have an idea of this system, let’s use it to add or subtract six months.

 Syntax of EDATE to Add Six Months